hjalmare/dstr/README.md

 ### Destructoring
-dstr splits input from system in, and uses a destructoring expression to bind each part of the split input to a symbol name.
+dstr splits input from system in, and uses a destructoring expression to bind parts of the split input to a symbol name.

 There are two kinds of destructoring in dstr, _template destructoring_ which can be used on most text and _positional destructoring_ which can be used on space separated columns (and other csv formats in the future).